 Community Supported Agriculture (CSA):

-Community Supported Agriculture, or CSA, is an agreement between a member of the community and a farmer to receive or give portions of a harvest.
+Community Supported Agriculture, or CSA, is an agreement between a member of the community and a producer to receive or give portions of a harvest.
 Information provided includes risk management, how to create a contract, and important aspects of the agreement.

 Read More about CSA here.